 - Free chlorine loses its biocide activity as the pH increases while it keeps its oxidizing power: high corrosive potential

-- Monochloramine leading to high biocidal efficacy and much lower corrorivity
+- Monochloramine leading to high biocidal efficacy and much lower corrosivity

-Monochloramine has lower oxidant potential of this disinfection: better Biofilm penetration and kill bacteria inside it.
+Monochloramine has lower oxidant potential of this disinfection, that means: better Biofilm penetration and kill bacteria inside it.

 Monochloramine is a suitable biocide for secondary disinfection where long contact time between the biocide and the bacteria is achieved.

 Monochloramine stability helps this biocide remain stable and effective at the proper concentration in low flow regimes (oversized pipes, temporary dead legs, varying flow situations) where other biocides fail.